mlinxfeld/terraform-oci-fk-function/training/lesson7_three_functions_api_gateway_sch_stream_adb/README.md

 ![](images/terraform-oci-fk-function-lesson7b.png)

-3. CConfirm that the Service Connector Hub has been used by checking the Metrics section:
+3. Confirm that the Service Connector Hub has been used by checking the Metrics section:

 ![](images/terraform-oci-fk-function-lesson7c.png)